MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VMComPort.md

 Configure the second COM port on virtual machine TestVM to connect to named pipe TestPipe on the local computer.

 > [!NOTE]
-> You can write your own application to access the named pipe, or use an application like PuTTY.
+> You can then access the named pipe using a third-party application or develop your own application.

 ## PARAMETERS